tazdikorshan/VirtualKitchen/README.md

 # Notes
 - Make sure the .env file is configured with the correct database connection.
 - Run composer install before migrations and seeders because your clone will be fresh clone.
+- The Recipe Seeder file is on the database folder